jeellangalia/Jeelkumar_Langalia/README.md

 ## Overview of the Task
 This project is part of the Werkstudent Python interview task.
 The objective is to process data from sample invoices by:

-Extracting specific details such as dates and amounts.
+-Extracting specific details such as dates and amounts.
-Generating an Excel file with two sheets:
+-Generating an Excel file with two sheets:
 Sheet 1: Contains raw extracted data.
 Sheet 2: Includes a summary pivot table.
-Creating a CSV file with the extracted data.
+-Creating a CSV file with the extracted data.
-Providing an executable file makes the program easy to run, even without installing Python.
+-Providing an executable file makes the program easy to run, even without installing Python.

 ## How It Works